 Thank you for your time attending to this matter.

-Printed name of Individual
+Your Printed name

 List of enclosures if an addressed envelope is enclosed or a medical release form